joey1136/katacoda-scenarios/Area-A/step7.md

 In the `wp_wc_customer_lookup` table, it will show the user information including user name, first name, last name , email and data of last active.

 `select * from wp_wc_order_stats;`{{execute}}

+In the `wp_wc_order_stats` table, it will show the order information of the WooCommerce.

+You experienced how the different types of sensitive data/PII are stored in the WordPress and WooCommerce platform by backend database tables.
+Therefore, you have to strengthen the protection of these data.